 - Loss of weight

-In babies, the yellowing may appear within two to four days after birth and commonly begins in the face and then spreads across the body.
+In babies, the yellowing may appear within two to four days after birth and commonly begins in the baby’s eyes and skin and then spreads across the baby’s body.
 If you suspect your baby has jaundice, contact your pediatrician for an appointment.
-Do not delay if you notice the yellow color is deepening or spreading, your baby has a high fever, is excessively crying, or stops eating.
+Do not delay if you notice the yellow color deepening or spreading, your baby has a high fever, is excessively crying, or stops eating.

 Causes of Jaundice

-You may never encounter jaundice, as it is not very common among adults, but if it does show up, it may be an indicator that you have something else going on.
-Reasons jaundice may occur include:
+You may never encounter jaundice, as it is not very common among adults, but if it does show up, it may be an indicator that an underlying medical condition is at play.
+The cause of jaundice may be due to:

-Acute or chronic hepatitis: Either caused by a virus or high alcohol consumption.
+- Acute or chronic hepatitis: These types of jaundice are either caused by a virus or high alcohol consumption.

-Gilbert’s syndrome: A disease that affects how your liver enzymes rid your body of bile.
+- Gilbert’s syndrome: This disease affects how your liver enzymes rid your body of bile.

 How Is Jaundice Diagnosed?

-Any signs of jaundice should give you good reason to seek medical attention and talk to a doctor to avoid complications or further issues.
-If jaundice is suspected, you can have a blood test that measures your bilirubin levels and a physical exam to help confirm or deny a jaundice diagnosis.
-Your doctor may also conduct further tests, including imaging tests, to take a closer look at your liver.
+Any signs of jaundice should give you good reason to seek medical attention to avoid complications or further issues.
+If jaundice is suspected, your health care provider will administer a blood test that measures your bilirubin levels and conduct a physical exam to confirm or deny a jaundice diagnosis.
+Your doctor may also order further tests, including imaging tests, to take a closer look at your liver.